jariwilms/chroma-gl/README.md

 * Implement state caching in order to eliminate redundant API calls.
 * Ensure compile-and runtime safety through input validation.

-Even though OpenGL is showing its age, it is still widely used by aspiring graphics programmers, or those who want a less complex rendering API.

 This library is designed in two parts, and can be imported using the following modules:
 * opengl: provides a wrapper around the OpenGL 4.6 API
 * chroma_gl: provides additional object classes like gl::texture_2d, gl::shader etc.